HM Revenue and Customs (HMRC) has opened for business at its new office location in Belfast city centre.

 Work began on the new eight-storey building in 2017 with our building and interior fit-out divisions both playing a part in bringing it to life.

 The modern, hi-tech building will be home to around 1,600 HMRC employees.
 It will allow the department to work in new ways, delivering an effective service for customers and providing a modern and collaboratively working environment for civil servants.

-HMRC will be the sole occupier of 104,052 sq ft of prime office accommodation over eight storeys in Erskine House, just a short walk from Belfast City Hall.
+HMRC will be the sole occupier of 104,052 sq ft of prime office accommodation, just a short walk from Belfast City Hall.